 The combination of potent botanicals will boost your beauty ritual and leave you feeling luxurious.

-All you need is 2-3 drops a couple times a day.
+All you need is 2-3 drops a couple of times a day.
 First, cleanse your skin with warm water and a gentle product like our Rice Facial Cleanser, then apply toners or serums of your choice.

 Finally, you can massage the Radiance Vitality Oil into your skin and gaze upon your absolutely luminous look.